jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) supply correction information is not required to be provided.

 ### 19NB Taxable supply information and supply correction information for listed services
 Despite sections 19K to 19N, in relation to a supply of listed services made by an operator of an electronic marketplace, taxable supply information and supply correction information, as applicable, must be provided to the recipient of the supply without the need for a request.
-For the avoidance of doubt, when section 60CB(7) applies to treat a listing intermediary as if they were the operator of an electronic marketplace, the responsibility for providing the information remains with the operator of the electronic marketplace.
+Section 60CB(7) and (7B) provides for the circumstances in which the responsibility for providing the information falls on either the operator of the electronic marketplace or a listing intermediary.

 ### 19O Treatment of fractional amounts of cent in information
 (1) For taxable supply information or supply correction information that is required to show an amount of tax consisting of a number of dollars and cents together with a fraction or part of a cent, the fraction or part of the cent,—